 Students who withdraw from a course in the first part of a term and remain registered for a course in the second part of a term will be asked to confirm that they plan to return.
 Federal rules do not allow Walden to rely on a student’s previous registration if he or she withdraws from the first course.
 If the student indicates that he or she will return, and he or she does not return, a federal Return of Title IV funds calculation will be processed using the earlier withdrawal date.

-If you withdraw from any courses in the term prior to completing 60% of the quarter/semester or stop engaging in academically related activities during the term without officially withdrawing from the courses, you may find that you owe funds to the university as a result of the Return of Title IV calculation.
-Learn more.
+Students withdrawing from any or all courses in the term prior to completing 60% of the quarter/semester may find that funds are owed to the university as a result of the required Return of Title IV (R2T4) calculation process.
+Students who stop engaging in academically related activities during the term without officially withdrawing from the courses are subject to the Return of Title IV calculation.
+In such cases, the last date of academically related activity, as determined by the university, is used as the withdrawal date for the term, you may owe funds to the university as a result of the Return of Title IV calculation process.

 Please note withdrawal is different from drop.
 Dropping is when you enroll in a course and decide not to stay enrolled any time before it starts or within the first seven days.
 If you discontinue taking a course after the seventh day, then you will be considered having withdrawn from that point on.
 Prior to withdrawing from all courses in the term or ceasing to engage in academically related activity, student should contact the Office of Financial Aid to determine the amount of federal aid that must be returned.
 Federal student aid may not cover all unpaid charges due to the university upon the student’s withdrawal.